8 Things You Didn't Know About the Rasmussen University Law Enforcement Program

 Do Law Enforcement programs involve driving lessons for high speed chases down the interstate?
 Do students spend time in lecture halls?
 Mixed martial arts gyms?
 Courtrooms?
 What does their training actually entail?

 If you’re considering a career in law enforcement, you’re likely wondering how the path differs from the traditional academic track.
 Rest assured, these programs are chock full of the interesting and essential training courses law enforcement professionals need to excel in their field.

 But not all programs are created equal.
-Read on to learn more about some of the features that help make the Rasmussen College Law Enforcement program unique.
+Read on to learn more about some of the features that help make the Rasmussen University Law Enforcement program unique.

-8 great features of the Rasmussen College Law Enforcement program
+8 great features of the Rasmussen University Law Enforcement program

 1. The Law Enforcement program is Minnesota Board of Peace Officer Standards and Training (POST)-approved

 This is perhaps the most important feature of any Law Enforcement program—will it get you where you need to go?
 Not every Criminal Justice or Law Enforcement program meets the standards set for local law enforcement licensing.

 The Law Enforcement program at Rasmussen University does meet this standard—which means graduates are eligible to sit for the State of Minnesota’s Peace Officer Licensing Examination.
 This is essential for anyone who wants to work as a police officer, sheriff’s deputy, State Patrol officer or in any other Peace Officer role in Minnesota.

 2. Students hone their skills at a top-notch training facility

 What does a top-quality skills training facility look like in law enforcement?
 Michael Ardolf, Law Enforcement Coordinator at Rasmussen University, says the Eagan, MN campus’ state-of-the-art skills training facility attracts graduates from other Law Enforcement programs as well as professionals already out in the field.